Lewis H. Morgan: The Erie Railroad affair

-Later career

-Having failed to become Commissioner of Indian Affairs, Morgan applied for various ambassadorships under the Grant administration, including to China and Peru.
-Grant's administration rejected all the applications, after which Morgan resolved to visit Europe on his own with a professional as well as a personal agenda.

 For one year, 1870–71, the three Morgans went on a grand tour of Europe.
-During his European travels, Morgan met Charles Darwin and the great British anthropologists of the age.
-He visited Sir John Lubbock, who had coined the words "Paleolithic" and "Neolithic", and used the terms "barbarians" and "savages" in his own studies of the three-age system.
-Morgan adopted these terms, but with an altered sense, in Ancient Society.
-Lubbock was using modern ethnology as he knew it to reconstruct the ways of human ancestors.
-Lubbock's main works had already been published by the time of Morgan's visit.
-Morgan recorded his European travel and contacts in a journal of several volumes.
-Extracts were published in 1937 by Leslie White.
+During his European travels, Morgan met Charles Darwin and the great British anthropologists of the age, including Sir John Lubbock.

 He continued with his independent scholarship, never becoming affiliated with any university, although he associated with university presidents and the leading ethnologists looked up to him as a founder of the field.
 He was an intellectual mentor to those who followed, including John Wesley Powell, who became head of the Bureau of Ethnology in 1879 at the Smithsonian Institution.
 Morgan was consulted by the highest levels of government on appointments and other ethnological matters.
 In 1878 he conducted one final field trip, leading a small party in search of native ruins in the American Southwest.
 They were the first to describe the so-called Aztec ruins (actually built by the Ancestral Puebloans) on the Animas River but missed discovering Mesa Verde.